 A calculation is directly performed by clicking on the related link of the "output" drop down menu.
 Depending on the selected calculation, the result is displayed through a graphic, in a table or in a text.

 A tutorial related to the calculation can be opened by the link "tutorial" located just below the calculation link in the "output" drop down menu.
 The tutorial details how the calculation may be completed and gives information on the possible options that can be used.

 It is possible to save or upload all the input parameters used for the "advanced calculations" through the "save/upload" link at the top-right of the screen, just below the header (This button is only displayed if the user is logged in).
 The user is then forwarded to a new page including a "save" button (1) on the left and a large cell (2) with an "upload" button (3) on the right.

 For saving the input parameters, simply press the "save" button.
 The input parameters are then stored in the "download" folder of the user computer in a file named optical-calculation_"xxxxx".txt, where "xxxxx" is a compression of the user login (user email without dots and @ sign).

 For uploading input parameters, the content of a file created by the precedent process or from the "optical-calculation.com" library has to be fully copied and pasted in the "upload" cell.
 The "upload" button must then be clicked.
 The user can check that the file has been correctly uploaded by screening the different input tables.

 Note that to ensure maximum confidentiality, these files are never saved on the "optical-calculation" server.

-Important: in order to avoid users input data loss, it is recommended to save them regularly.
+Important: in order to avoid input data loss, it is recommended to save them regularly.
 Indeed, these data are no more available once the user session has expired.